-The Technical Committee is responsible for the commissioning of any work on the introduction or revision of concerning Test Guidelines.
+The Technical Committee is responsible for the commissioning of any work concerning Test Guidelines.
 Proposals for the commissioning of work by the Technical Committee can be made:

 (a) by a UPOV body

 Most Test Guidelines are commissioned on the basis of proposals from a TWP, but may also be proposed by the Technical Committee itself, the Council, the Consultative Committee or the Administrative and Legal Committee (hereinafter referred to as "the CAJ").